Inside Alhambra Bracelet

 Practical Wearing Notes

-- 5 Motif frequently requires careful link adjustment on slim wrists
+- the 5-motif frequently requires careful link adjustment on slim wrists

 source: marie claire korea